wetryingtodorock/getblock-docs/en/rpc-service/bsv/json-rpc/bsv_listreceivedbyaddress.md

 ---
-title: bsv:listreceivedbyaddress \[POST\] {disallowed}
+title: listreceivedbyaddress  {disallowed} - Bitcoin SV
-description: List balances by receiving address.
+description: Example code for the listreceivedbyaddress  {disallowed} json-rpc method. Сomplete guide on how to use listreceivedbyaddress  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters